nicolaspernoud/windows-remote-perfmonitor/README.md

 # Windows Remote Performance Monitor

 Display several performance statistics (CPU Usage, GPU Usage, etc.) on a web page.
+It works better with MSI Afterburner, but an example without it is provided.

+## Usage (with MSI After Burner)

+Alter with-msiab-server.ps1 with the hostname and ports that suits your needs and start with-msiab-server.ps1.
+Visit the website (default : http://localhost:8080)

-## Usage
+## Usage (without MSI After Burner)

-Alter server.ps1 with the hostname and ports that suits your needs and start server.ps1.
+Alter without-msiab-server.ps1 with the hostname and ports that suits your needs and start without-msiab-server.ps1.
 Visit the website (default : http://localhost:8080)

 ## Caution